Dual Credit

 Click here for more information on testing and score requirements.

 If you have previous course history at any college, you will need to request an official, sealed transcript or electronic transcript from each college be sent to Northwest Vista College.
 Transcripts may take up to 4 weeks to be received and uploaded into our system.
-All transcripts must be on file 4 weeks before the start of the term.
+All transcripts must be on file by the deadlines listed below.

 After completing the steps 1-3 above, send all documents below to nvc-dualcredit@alamo.edu.